LafeLabs/srs/README.md

 In order to build these documents we must first define the idea of what exactly a self-replicating document is, and how it fits into more general concepts of self-replication.
 To that end we will take an excursion into the math known as set theory.

+If these documents are used to document all the things we interact with in our lives such as technology, culture, economics, philosophical ideas, art, etc, the space in which we can build a self-replicating Universe of Things which represent all things we can desire, making the Open Web a medium for exchange of self-replicating things based on our desires...

+  - add up mobile phones, laptops, desktops, server farms and there are easily 10 potential web servers per person for a 10 billion person population.
+Each machine can be assumed to be able to host 10 gigabytes, or 100 gigabytes per person.
+If we consider the space of files like this one that can fit in under 1 megabyte or 0.001 gigabytes, there can be 100,000 text files like this one *for each person on Earth*.
+  - Given that there could be easily this universe of open servers all running the same basic code, we can build a collection of 1 quadrillion(10 billion times 100 thousand) self-replicating documents like this one.
   - If these documents are used to document all the things we interact with in our lives such as technology, culture, economics, philosophical ideas, art, etc, the space in which we can build a self-replicating Universe of Things which represent all things we can desire, making the Open Web a medium for exchange of self-replicating things based on our desires...
+  - evaluation of complexity of fully networked collection of evolving documents, comparison to brain of neurons

 ## 4. Self Replicating Sets